Torres del Paine

 In restaurants, it’s customary to tip about 10% of the bill.
 Note that tips can’t be added to credit-card bills, so carry cash for this purpose.

-Same amount is calculated for drivers if they help you with your suitcases, the housekeeping (between USD0.50 – 1.00 per night), and the concierge staff if the have helped you to arrange dinner reservations, transportation or leisure activities.
+Same amount is calculated for drivers if they help you with your suitcases, the housekeeping (between USD 0.50 – 1.00 per night), and the concierge staff if they helped you arrange dinner reservations, transportation or leisure activities.
 In Chile we don’t regularly tip taxi drivers.

 Do I need a visa?